Show me the way to go home

 In fact, if there are a more hospitable and passionate people in this world, I haven’t met them.
 And the more I learn of their history, the more I appreciate their hospitality because I better understand that it is born of a wide and deep experience of the whole of life—of living and dying, of love and loss, community and solitude, family and isolation.

-So many Irishmen have emigrated to America through the years that today everywhere in Ireland the United States flag flies beside the flag of the Republic.
-Everywhere.
+So many Irishmen have emigrated to America through the years that in much of Ireland today the United States flag flies beside the flag of the Republic.
 American music, politics, language, literature and culture are infused with Ireland’s spirit.
 Even if we don’t have a drop of Irish blood in our family tree, we have a bit of the Irish in us… if we’ve ever loved a song or a poem or a story born of hard-earned spirit… or a laugh of hard-earned mirth.

-Michael dried his hands on his apron and in a sonorous tenor delivered a heart stopping rendition of Dear Old Skibbereen, an aching ballad wherein a father tells his son of the Great Hunger that killed the boy’s mother and drove the father away.
+Micheál dried his hands on his apron, and in a sonorous tenor delivered a heart-stopping rendition of Dear Old Skibbereen, an aching ballad wherein a father tells his son of the Great Hunger that killed the boy’s mother and drove the father away.
 We were speechless.

-Then Michael told us that his father taught them all to sing, and he summoned his father to the dining room.
-The older man poured out another killer, this one in Irish, then Michael launched into another ballad.
+Then Micheál told us that his father taught them all to sing, and he summoned his father to the dining room.
+The older man poured out another killer, this one in Irish, then Micheál launched into another ballad.
 The mother, Angela, emerged and hugged all members in the party.
 We were laughing and crying, astonished, transfixed.